DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged backup 3.md

 **Tactics**: Any intrusion will result in the kobold youngster running to alert the kobolds of rooms #7, 8, and 9.
 First it will traverse a board that spans the **pit** **[X]**, then pull the board with him, thus effecting the trap.
 Meantime, the two kobold guards will use blowguns to attack intruders, then javelins.
 These darts are laced with a _sleep_ toxin.
 If an intruder gets by, the kobolds will unleash the guard dog on them.
 The kobolds will attempt to take prisoners whom they will then ransom for 10 gp each, such prisoners being sequestered in the chieftain's chamber (#9).

-**Kobold Guards x 2:** _(These lawful evil humanoids' vital stats are HD 1d4, HP 3, AC 15, MV 30 ft.
-Their saves are physical.
-Their special ability is darkvision 60 ft. and light sensitivity[-1 to attacks in bright light].
-They have leather armor, javelins x3, dagger, blowguns, 2 needles, and 1d6 sp.
-The blowgun needles hold a sleep toxin, save versus poison [CL 3] or fall into a slumber for 4d4 rounds.
+**Kobold Guards x 2:** _(These creatures’ vital stats are Level 1(d4), HP 3 each, AC 15, MV 30 ft., disposition law/evil.
+Their primary attributes are physical.
+They have leather armor, javelins x3, dagger, blowguns, and 1d6 silver in coin.
+Their special abilities include Dark vision 60 ft., light sensitivity [-1 to attacks in bright light], and the blowgun needles hold a sleep toxin, save versus poison [CL 3] or fall into a slumber for 4d4 rounds.
 XP: 9+1)_

 **Mastiff:** _(This creature’s vital stats are Level 3(d8), HP 15, AC 14, MV 35 ft., disposition neutral.
 It attacks with a bite for 2-8 points of damage.
 XP: 75)_